HL7/cql/input/pages/04-logicalspecification.md

 Note specifically that due to variability in the way week numbers are determined, comparisons involving weeks are not supported.

-When comparing DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When comparing DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

+Note that for the purposes of comparison, seconds and milliseconds are combined as a single precision using a decimal, with decimal comparison semantics.

 If either argument is null, the result is null.